hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 We welcome contributions to Hyperledger Cactus in many forms, and there’s always plenty to do!

-Please review [CONTRIBUTING.md](../../CONTRIBUTING.md) to get started.
+Please review [CONTRIBUTING.md][package-doc-contributing-md] to get started.

 ## License

-This distribution is published under the Apache License Version 2.0 found in the [LICENSE](../../LICENSE) file.
+This distribution is published under the Apache License Version 2.0 found in the [LICENSE][package-doc-license] file.

 ## Acknowledgments

+[package-doc-src-main-json-openapi-json]: ./src/main/json/openapi.json
+[package-doc-src-main-typescript-generated-openapi-typescript-axios]: ./src/main/typescript/generated/openapi/typescript-axios/
+[package-doc-contributing-md]: ../../CONTRIBUTING.md
+[package-doc-license]: ../../LICENSE